-Fall is a gorgeous time to visit Canada—you'll get a chance to see trees change from green to vibrant autumn oranges, yellows, and reds throughout the country.
+Fall is a gorgeous time to visit Canada as you'll get a chance to see trees change from green to vibrant autumn oranges, yellows, and reds throughout the country.
 If you're planning a trip to Canada during the season, be sure to check out the fall foliage reports, which indicate the leaf color changes by area so that you can optimize peak viewing time wherever you're headed.

 Weather Network Reports

 The Weather Network and its French counterpart, MétéoMédia, are Canada’s main English and French specialty channels with online and television components devoted to the weather.
 The Weather Network gives good descriptions of fall color progress for eastern provinces online, but some of the reporting doesn't start until the end of September.
-Fall foliage reports are revised weekly, but check the date of the last update to be sure you have current conditions.
+Fall foliage reports are revised weekly, so check the date of the last update to be sure you have current conditions.

 Ontario Parks Fall Color Report

-The Ontario Parks Fall Color Report is updated weekly and conveniently provides a map and other visual aids to help leaf peepers figure out what the fall foliage conditions are at Ontario Provincial Parks and the surrounding areas.
+The Ontario Parks Fall Color Report is updated weekly during the autumn and conveniently provides a map and other visual aids to help leaf peepers figure out what the fall foliage conditions are at Ontario Provincial Parks and the surrounding areas.

 Anywhere in Ontario from the end of September to mid-October offers up fall color, but some of the province's more popular foliage viewing spots are Algonquin Provincial Park, the Bruce Peninsula, and the Niagara Region.
-In this area, maple trees are typically in peak color change from mid to late September or early October.
+In this area, maple trees are typically in peak color change from mid- to late-September and early October.
 You can still catch the aspens, tamaracks, and red oaks hitting their peak transformation during the middle or end of October.

 Ontario Fall Colors Progression Report

 Like the Ontario Parks Fall Color Report, this Ontario Fall Colors Progression Report also tracks the changing colors across the province beginning in mid-September.
 Use both of the Ontario tools together to map out your autumn vacation through the province for maximum foliage enjoyment.
 If you're starting in Toronto, there are plenty of road trip options to see the vibrant leaves in the northern, northeastern, and northwestern parts of Ontario.

 Quebec Fall Foliage Report